 You may be wondering how you can help prevent young people from becoming human trafficking victims.
 Here are some ways anyone can help:

-Talk with your teens about healthy sexuality.
-Help them to know that sex is not a commodity to be bought and sold.
+- Talk with your teens about healthy sexuality.
+Help them to know that sex cannot be bought and sold.

 No matter the size of your platform, everyone can do something.